 - Preheat oven to 375.

-- Once oven is up to temperature, put covered pan of paella into oven.
-After 40 minutes check temperature every 5-10 minutes until 165 degrees internal temperature.
+- Once oven is up to temperature, put covered pan of paella into oven with a tablespoon of water, after 15 minutes uncover.
+Bake an additional 20-30 minutes until shellfish has opened and 165 degrees internal temperature.

 - Do not eat any clams or mussels that have not opened.

 - Serve cheese and crostini as an appetizer or along side the meal.

 - Divide paella into wide shallow pasta bowls or plates, garnish as desired.

 - Place salad on 4 seperate plates or bowls.